Croatian Christian Democratic Union: History

 Long-time presidents of the party were Marko Veselica (1992-2001) and Anto Kovačević (2001-2007).

-In 2007, the party held a new "founding assembly" (osnivački sabor) and elected Željko Nuić as its new president, who criticized the former presidents Petar Ćurlin, Marko Veselica and Anto Kovačević as failures of the party.
+In 2007, party ceased to exist and majority of member decided to held a new "founding assembly" (osnivački sabor) and elected Željko Nuić as its new president, who criticized the former presidents Petar Ćurlin, Marko Veselica and Anto Kovačević as failures of the party.